DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/multiple-browser-windows.md

 });
 ```

->All open browser windows share the same cookies and user storage.
-Support for per-window user sessions is not yet available.
+>All open browser windows share a single pool of client-side storage.
+Only one [user role](https://devexpress.github.io/testcafe/documentation/guides/advanced-guides/authentication.html#user-roles) can be active at a time.

 ## Switch between windows